thisolddog2017/GMGL/README.md

 # Development

+Development on this project uses standard pull request workflow i.e., you work on your own fork and then make a pull request.
+If you want to become a maintainer, you need to contact the current maintainer and let he add you into the project.

 Always run tests for small or big changes.
 For big changes, it's recommended to use your own Telegram bot instance (see second section below).

+*Note tests are automatically run in Github Action on pull requests & pushes.*

 ## Tests